Surplus logo

 Prefer the stable element IDs the app already sets ({routeName}{sectionName}{elementName}) over text or CSS selectors.
 This is one of the practical payoffs of the element-ID convention.

-Unit tests (client)
+Unit tests (test helpers)

-cd apps/client && bun run test
+cd tests && bun run test:unit

 Continuous integration

-End-to-end tests run automatically in GitHub Actions (.github/workflows/e2e.yml) on pushes and pull requests targeting main and staging.
-CI uses the Railway CLI to inject every secret at runtime, so the only GitHub secret required is a scoped RAILWAY_TOKEN — everything else (Neon, Upstash, JWT, Resend, S3, Stripe, Vite) is pulled live from Railway.
-The workflow checks out the repo, installs with Bun, installs Playwright's Chromium, and runs the orchestrator, which provisions the ephemeral Neon branch and Upstash instance, runs the suite, and tears it all down.
+Playwright against live server and client dev instances.
+CI uses the Railway CLI to inject configuration at runtime, so the only GitHub secret required per branch is a scoped RAILWAY_TOKEN on the GitHub Environment surplus / {branch} — everything else (Neon, Upstash, JWT, Resend, S3, Stripe, Vite) is pulled live from Railway.